John W. Henry: Fenway Sports Group

+The company has since become majority owner of English Premier League club Liverpool F.C., the Pittsburgh Penguins, the New England Sports Network, Fenway Park, Fenway Sports Management, and other assets.

 In 2009, the company made its first foray into European sports with an unsuccessful bid for the French Ligue 1 club Olympique de Marseille.

-In 2010, New England Sports Ventures changed its name to Fenway Sports Group.
+NESV changed its name to Fenway Sports Group in March 2011.